eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the trust anchors of the Wallet Provider and will therefore refuse to interact with any Wallet Unit provided by that Wallet Provider.

-When a Trusted List Provider suspends or withdraws a Wallet Provider, the Wallet Provider revokes all of their WUAs as described in [Section 6.6.3.12](#66312-relying-party-verifies-that-wua-is-not-revoked).
+When a Trusted List Provider withdraws a Wallet Provider, the Wallet Provider revokes all of its WUAs as described in [Section 6.6.3.12](#66312-relying-party-verifies-that-wua-is-not-revoked).

 If an entity has registered multiple Wallet Providers, each offering a different Wallet Solution, and one of these Wallet Providers is suspended or withdrawn,